Professor, School of Journalism and Communication

 Global Media Mergers and the Empire of Liberal Internationalism.
 Invited presentation (with Professor Robert Pike) for the European Business Historian’s Association, Copenhagen, Denmark, August 15-19, 2006.
 (80/20 contribution)

-I am currently teaching courses at the under-graduate and graduate levels.
-Courses in the last two years that I have taught, include:
+I teach courses at the under-graduate and graduate levels.
+Courses I have taught, include:

 Some recently completed MA and Ph.D. students who I have supervised include: